See a list of Political Science Programs by Clicking Here!

 Careers opportunities in political science are expected to have limited growth due to the high barrier of entry, and limitations in employment due to the major employer of such scientists being the government.
 Some growth is anticipated as interest in public policy and politics increases, resulting in the need for more educated and knowledgeable individuals in the field.
-The average salary for a political scientist is near $120,000 per year, with teaching positions having an average of $47,000 per year.
+The median salary for a political scientist is $114,290 per year.

 Individuals with an associate or bachelor's degree may pursue varying careers outside of politics and public policy due to the cross-disciplinary nature of the major.
 Many will pursue graduate degrees in a separate field, while others will seek employment with firms that value the skills learned through such a degree, such as critical thinking, analysis, writing, and others.